Tincup Creek

 North Fork Tincup Creek

 The North Fork of Tincup Creek is overwidened and downcut, with two to four foot vertical, eroding banks.
 Poor instream habitat has resulted in low fish densities and it is listed as sediment impaired by Idaho DEQ.
 The stream is in a roadless area, so project partners opted to use a low-tech, process based restoration approach.
 This approach uses structures built from natural materials to mimic natural stream processes.
+This project addressed 1.6 miles of the creek in an area with a broad, flat valley floor.

 Additional Resources: